nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

    * A username or full name  (for example, `"johndoe"` or `"Jane Doe"`)
    * User's LDAP ID number
    * A user group (for example, `"sales"` or `"engineering"`)
-   * Hostname of a machine on the network
+   * Host name of a machine on the network
    * IP address of a client
    * Name of a service (for example, `"DNS"`, `"Customer DB"`, or `"SMTP"`)